iagopinal/figure-table-formatter/README.md

-# Figure-Table-Formatter Documentation
+# Figure-Table-Formatter Quarto filter

 ## Overview

-The Figure-Table-Formatter is a Pandoc/Quarto filter designed to enhance citation management for figures, tables, supplementary figures, and supplementary tables within documents.
-It automatically formats citations based on their prefixes, ensuring consistent styling and handling of ranges in citation numbers.
+The Figure-Table-Formatter is a Quarto filter designed to format the cross-references for figures, supplementary figures, tables, and supplementary tables following their sequential order in the document.

 Key Features

 - Handles Multiple Citation Types: Supports citations starting with fig:, supfig:, tbl:, and suptbl:.